About

 Volunteer and Make New Friends

 Volunteering is the heart and soul of any non-profit or club, and one of the best ways to meet other members who share your interests and to expand your circle of friends.
-Those who do often speak to the great camaraderie that the fun and friendly folks at the Club enjoy while working together.
-Its not uncommon for a spontaneous party to start!

 Whether you have expertise in a specific area or you’re looking to learn, whether you’re time-strapped or want to step up to a higher level of commitment, your involvement is always welcome.
-We all enjoy the benefits of belonging to our wonderful club, so don’t be shy!

-Contact FCYC@FCYC.com to volunteer “occasionally” on a Committee that speaks to your interests, or simply to find out how to get more involved:
+Contact FCYC@FCYC.com to volunteer on a Committee that speaks to your interests, or simply to find out how to get more involved:

-• The Finance Committee meets on a regular basis to look for opportunities to improve the Club’s short term results, and also looks at how to provide for Capital Expenses in the future.
+The Finance Committee meets on a regular basis to look for opportunities to improve the Club’s short term results, and also looks at how to provide for Capital Expenses in the future.
 Contact: Treasurer@FCYC.com

-• The Board of Directors is always looking for committed members to help ensure the club thrives today and in the future.
+The Board of Directors is always looking for committed members to help ensure the club thrives today and in the future.
 Please see the table below for the different roles and responsibilities available, and if you are interested, reach out to: Commodore@FCYC.com if you are interested

-Meet your Board of Directors
+2025-2026 Board of Directors

 Craig Douglas